ravikumarnagam/openshift-april-2024/Day1/README.md

 - Yes it is possible
 - MONO - is linux implemention of .Net Framework specification
 - MONO supports running .Net applications on Linux too

+## What is a Docker Image?
+- it is like an ISO image we use to install Windows or Mac or Linux
+- in other words, it is specification of a Docker container
+- in other words, it is a blueprint of a Docker container
+- using a Docker Image, we can create any number of containers
+- each Container Image has an unique ID and name

+## What is a Docker Container?
+- Container is a running instance of a Docker image
+- each container has an unique ID and unique name
+- each container has an IP address, hostname, etc.,